 Rainbow Bee-Eater is a tiny, colourful bird with a long curved bill and long tail.
 It has a golden crown and red eyes sitting on a black horizontal stripe.

 Rainbow Bee Eater eats bees, but also wasps, beetles, butterflies, and other small insects are on their diet.
 It is the only bee-eater in Australia.

-They can be quite similar to kingfishers, but these are plumpers with a strong beak and they never catch pray in the fly.
+They can be quite similar to kingfishers, but these are plumpers with a strong beak and they never catch prey in the fly.

 Rainbow Bee Eaters are most often found in open forests, woodlands, and often near rivers.
-They look spectacular with its green, blue and yellow colors.
-Especially in the late afternoon they are beautiful when golden sunlight makes them glow.
+They look spectacular with their green, blue and yellow colours.
+Especially in the late afternoon, they are beautiful when golden sunlight makes them glow.

-Rainbow bee eater breed underground.
+Rainbow bee eater breeds underground.
 Normally they dig an average 90 cm tunnel in a sandy riverbank that leads to a nest.
 Both parents incubate the eggs and also they feed them together.

 Have a look at sandy riverbanks and maybe you will spot one of these colourful birds.